interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 Function Sequence
 .................

-.. todo:: Insert link to BTC Relay to get Bitcoin data.
+.. todo:: Insert link to BTC-Relay to get Bitcoin data.

 .. todo:: What happends if the Vault goes into buffered collateral/liquidation at this point?